-- 2.23 At a high level we are minded to use the broad cost categories identified above for RP6.
-This would allow us to maintain a measure of consistency across our price controls and towards the Ofgem RIIO regime. - 2.24 There is however the question of further sub division within cost categories, noted above in the various tables. - 2.25 The company explained their reasoning for inclusion of a separate cost category for 'specialised' labour and associated specific indices in written submissions and during engagement discussions prior to DD. - 2.26 In addition NIE Networks said that while we referenced GD17 as a precedent for our analysis in places, the GD17 price control is for gas rather than electricity network companies.
-Furthermore the company say that gas 'specialised' labour rises at a similar rate to average earnings.
+- of labour in setting RPEs.
+For example Ofgem's DPCR5, the CC's RP5 and more recently our GD17 price control illustrate the variance of approach. - 2.23 At a high level we use the broad cost categories identified above for RP6.
+This allows us to maintain a measure of consistency across our price controls and towards the Ofgem RIIO regime. - 2.24 There is however the question of further sub division within cost categories, noted above in the various tables. - 2.25 The company explained their reasoning for inclusion of a separate cost category for 'specialised' labour and associated specific indices in written submissions and during engagement discussions.
+NIE Networks subsequently provided a formal written response to our draft determination.
+This included a section on RPEs and productivity incorporating an annex by their advisors, NERA. - 2.26 In addition NIE Networks said that while we referenced GD17 as a precedent for our analysis in places, the GD17 price control is for gas rather than electricity network companies.
+Furthermore the company argue that gas 'specialised' labour rises at a similar rate to average earnings.
 Whereas its electricity network experiences different labour cost pressures to that of gas network employers. - 2.27 This position is established from analysis of the rates of growth of indices used and/or proposed as proxies for gas and electricity labour costs.
-To probe this point further we required data that would give a closer view of the two respective types of company (gas and electricity distribution) at their industry level.
+To examine this point further prior to draft determination, we obtained data to give a closer view of the two respective types of company (gas and electricity distribution) at their industry level.
 In doing so we sought to take a view from analysis that was not driven by the inclusion or otherwise of various possible individual indices. - 2.28 To do this we turned to the Office of National Statistics' Annual Survey of Hours and Earnings data set, at Industry level (ONS ASHE). - 2.29 We took ASHE earnings growth data for the industry categories 'distribution of electricity' and 'distribution of gaseous fuels through mains'.
 The rates of change over time were compared against each other and against the OBR's forecast for labour inflation.
-The results can be viewed in Figure 1 below.
+The results obtained for draft determination are reproduced in Figure 1 below.

-Figure 1: Labour cost annual change %
+Figure 1: Labour cost annual change (%)